asherferri/portfolio1.0/README.md

 - Recruiter confirms i'm hooman.
 - Recruiter check's what i've used my neurons on.
 - Recruiter gets confuzzled about wht's beyond the code.
-- Recruiter contacts with an opportunity in offer, or just curiosity, friendships are always welcome!
+- Recruiter contacts with an opportunity offer, or just curiosity, friendships are always welcome!

 ### Technologies